What's on at PEC

 • Morning and afternoon breakout streams

-• Official Welcome Party from 6pm with a variety of bowl food choices on offer, cocktails, drinks and live music.
+• Welcome Party with a variety of food choices on offer, cocktails, drinks, live music and entertainment

 Welcome Party